Practical case studies of successful ways to reduce noise levels in the workplace.

 A 10 dB(A) is very significant and had taken the entire area back below the main noise limit.

-Useful links for noise control
+Useful links for noise controls

 Arcade UK - Acoustic enclosures